-Leaders from DPSS participate in SELACO WDB's quarterly WIOA partner meeting, where determinations have been made on how to share resources, refer program participants, case manage co-enrolled participants, and better serve the WIOA and E&T target populations.
-SELACO staff participated in training hosted by CalFresh/DPSS in which they were introduced to a variety of programs designed to support eligible job seekers such as health coverage, cash aid and the process of supporting customers with enrollment into the CalFresh programs.
+Leaders from DPSS participate in a SELACO WDB's quarterly WIOA partner meeting, where determinations have been made on how to share resources, refer program participants, case manage co-enrolled participants, and better serve the WIOA and E&T target populations.
+SELACO staff participated in a full day training session hosted by CalFresh/DPSS in which they were introduced to a variety of programs designed to support eligible job seekers such as health coverage, cash aid and the process of supporting customers with enrollment into the CalFresh programs.
 DPSS has adopted CalJOBS as the electronic referral system to SELACO WDB.
-With the onset of the pandemic referrals were made via online communications and customers needing DPSS assistance were provided information that enabled them to make contact with the CalFresh E&T representative.
+In addition, a designated CalFresh E&T representative has been assigned as a principal point of contact with our AJCC and works onsite twice a month (under non-COVID-19 circumstances) to assist and recruit customers.
+With the onset of the pandemic, the CalFresh representative now receives referrals via online communications.
+Customers needing DPSS assistance are provided information that enables them to make contact with the CalFresh E&T representative.